Addressing Fairness in Classification with a Model-Agnostic Multi-Objective Algorithm: Supported Metrics

 \end{definition}

 The relaxation procedure follows the same principle as described in the main content, where each fairness notion is written as a difference of expectation, further relaxed to an empirical estimate of the expectation.
 As a last step $\mathbbm{1}_{x>0}$ is relaxed to $\tanh(c*\max(0, x))$ and $\mathbbm{1}_{x<0}$ is relaxed to $\tanh(c*\min(0, x))$.
+Since we are using the relaxation to define a loss function for each measure of fairness, we have access to both $y$ and $\hat{y}$ while calculating the loss value.
+Therefore the method would also work for metrics such as the \textit{false discovery rate}, where we condition on the predicted value.